moments matter

 Primarily for safety reasons, there are certain things you should not bring with you.

-Valuables such as jewelry, your watch, or credit cards.
-If there is no family member available to retain these for you, you can lock your wallet in a drawer.
-However, you won’t need money for anything as all your needs will be provided.
+Valuables, such as jewelry, watches, wallets and credit cards.
+If there is no family member available to hold onto them, you may lock them in your drawer.
+That said, you won’t need money for anything as all your needs will be provided.

-• Delicate fabrics (unless your family will be doing your laundry)
+• Delicate fabrics (unless your family will be handling your laundry)

-• Hair dryer–there is one in the shower and a CNA can assist you with this
+• Hair dryer–there is one available in every shower area, and a CNA can assist you if needed

 • Heating pad

-• Personal coffee maker–coffee and tea lovers can enjoy their favorite brew at meals and on coffee carts all day long
+• Personal coffee maker–these are not allowed, but coffee and tea lovers can enjoy their favorite brew with meals and from coffee carts throughout the day

 PERSONALIZED DAILY LIVING

-Whether you’re coming for physical, occupational, and/or speech therapy or long-term skilled nursing care, the nursing team will work with your doctor to evaluate your situation and create a plan for you to recover and get back to being your best self.
+Whether you’re coming for physical, occupational or speech therapy–or for long-term skilled care, the nursing team will work closely with your doctor to evaluate your situation and create a plan for you to support your recovery and help you feel your best.

-The life enrichment team members also meet with each new patient/resident to learn more about you to help make your stay as homey and personalized as possible.
-Do you like crossword puzzles, certain magazines or books?
-Do you like to play bingo or join in other group activities?
+The life enrichment team also meets with each new resident to get to know you better and help make your stay as homey and personalized as possible.
+Do you enjoy crossword puzzles, certain magazines or books?
+Do you like playing bingo or joining in other group activities?

-Short-term patients and long-term residents will find plenty to do in between therapy sessions, and family members are welcome to join in.
-Some examples include exercise classes, happy hour, pet therapy visits, even off-site outings for those who are able to go.
+There's always something for short-term patients and long-term residents to do between therapy sessions, and family members are welcome to join in.
+Some examples include exercise classes, happy hour, py visits, even off-site outings for those who are able to go.

-So, come prepared with your must-haves and some optional items, if you wish, and the team do the rest to deliver the Platinum Service® you can expect in skilled care.
+So, pack your essentials—and any favorite extras—and the team take care of the rest to deliver the Platinum Service® experience you can expect in skilled care.

 Blog Home